 The Sky The sky The earth ends and that's where the sky begins I look at it, And tonight too, it makes me think of you Il Cielo Lucio Dalla

 The new, eagerly awaited film by Ágnes Kocsis, Éden, premiered at last year’s IFFR.
-The same week it was screened at the Gothenburg Film Festival, where I saw it,10 years after Pál Adrienn opened.
+It was screened at the Gothenburg Film Festival the same week, where I saw it, ten years after Pál Adrienn opened.
 It was already a long wait, but still not as long as the 18-year gap between Ildikó Enyedi’s two latest features.
 There are actually several similarities one could quote (impose?) between Éden and On Body and Soul (Teströl és Lélekröl 2017), but that is material for another text.
-On a superficial level, one could say that both films have male leads that are not actors: one a set designer, the other a musician, Belgian Daan Stuyven from the band Daan, which is actually a solo project.
+On a superficial level, one could say that both films have male leads that are not actors: one a set designer, the other a musician, Belgian Daan Stuyven from the band Daan, which is a solo project.

 Éva is a woman of untapped potential.
 She seems very intelligent, being highly adept at solving puzzles and playing Memory.
 She is also working on a wire sculpture throughout the film.
 One scene that refers to Stalker (1979) might suggest that she could even have supernatural powers.
 She used to be a teacher and misses the children immensely.
 She asks to meet András’ daughter Liza, but he refuses, saying it would be dangerous.
 He is protective of her as a doctor over his patient.
 Music, played by her neighbour, seems to have healing powers.
 It turns out that it is András who brings records to him to play for her.
 The neighbour comments that “he really likes his music”.